Understanding Medicare Coverage for Lift Chairs

 Features Covered by Medicare

-Medicare only covers the seat lift mechanism, not the whole chair.
+Medicare only pays for the lift mechanism, not the whole chair.
 This mechanism helps you stand up and sit down safely.
-It must be a separate unit that can be easily removed.
+It must be a separate unit that can be removed easily.
 The motor and lifting device are included.
-Controls that operate the lift feature are also covered.
-Medicare does not pay for heat, massage, or other comfort features.
-The chair itself, including cushions and fabric, is not covered.
-You'll need to pay for these parts out of pocket.
+The controls that make the chair lift are also covered.
+Medicare doesn't pay for heat, massage, or other comfort features.
+You have to pay for the chair itself, including the cushions and fabric.
+These parts are not covered by Medicare.
+The lift mechanism is the only part that Medicare will help pay for.

 Examples of Medicare-Approved Lift Chairs

-Several brands offer Medicare-approved lift chairs.
+Many brands make lift chairs that Medicare approves.
 Pride Mobility is a popular choice.
-Their lift chairs often meet Medicare standards.
-Golden Technologies is another trusted brand.
-They make chairs with removable lift mechanisms.
-Mega Motion chairs are also frequently approved.
-These brands offer various styles and sizes.
-Some have two or three position recline options.
-Others are "infinite position" chairs.
-Remember, only the lift mechanism is covered.
-The chair's other features don't affect Medicare approval.
+Their chairs often meet Medicare's rules.
+Golden Technologies is another good brand.
+They make chairs with removable lift parts.
+Mega Motion chairs are also often approved.
+These brands offer different styles and sizes.
+Some chairs can recline in two or three positions.
+Others can move into any position.
+Remember, Medicare only covers the lift part.
+The chair's other features don't matter for Medicare approval.

 Navigating the Medicare Process for a Lift Chair